bloy/mike.bloy.org/source/professional.html.markdown

 menu: true
 weight: -1
 ---

-I'm a developer, linux consultant, web standards advocate, and version control guru.
+I'm a developer, web standards advocate, and version control guru.
+Most of the windows on my screen are black boxes with white text.

-I currently work as a contractor for the [State of Wisconsin Court System][wicourts].
+I currently work for [TDS Telecom][tds].
 Their opinions are theirs, mine are mine.
 This page contains my opinions, not theirs.
-Previous employers have been: a startup, a telecom company, a production house, a nonprofit, and a university.
+Previous employers have
+been: state government, a startup, a telecom company, a production house, a nonprofit, and a university.

-I can write code productively in Ruby, Java, Python, or Perl.
-I'm slightly less efficient in PHP, or C++, having lost the day-to-day knowledge.
+I can write code productively in Python, Ruby, or Java, preferring Python as my choice for a new project.
+I'm slightly less efficient in PHP, Perl, or C++, having lost the day-to-day knowledge.
 Any other language, I can puzzle out and make modifications to existing code, but would take a week or so to get up to speed.
 Programming is programming, no matter the language.
 The differences are just idiom.

 I can and do install and maintain linux on the desktop or as a server.
 I prefer [Debian][debian].
 I've been responsible for installing and maintaining web